Minimizing the negativity of quantum circuits in overcomplete quasiprobability representations: Quasiprobability representations and negativity

 Next, let us consider a quantum channel (CPTP map) $\Chan : \THil \rightarrow \THil$, which describes an evolution of quantum states.
 In terms of a quasiprobability representation $(\EMap,\eMap)$, its action can be described by $M\times M$ quasistochastic matrix $\QSMatr = (S_{kl}): \lOne\rightarrow \lOne$ with elements

 The fact that it is a quasistochastic is ensured by Eqs.~\eqref{eq:EsumintoId} and \eqref{eq:traceone}, and TP property of $\Chan$.
-An action of $\Chan$ then can be represented as an action of quasistochactic matrix $\QSMatr$ on a quasidistribution $\ProbVecP=\EMap[\State]$:
+An action of $\Chan$ then can be represented as an action of quasistochastic matrix $\QSMatr$ on a quasidistribution $\ProbVecP=\EMap[\State]$:

 Given a quasistochastic matrix $\QSMatr$, the result of applying the channel to a given state $\State$ can be reconstructed as follows:

 We again note that in the overcomplete case $M>D$, there is a manifold of quasistochastic matrices $\QSMatr$ satisfying~\eqref{eq:ProperS}.